The Ring of Kerry route follows the coastline of the Iveragh Peninsula, passing through or near the towns and villages listed below.

 Glenbeigh is a small peaceful village at the foot of a well-wooded mountain and close to the head of DingleBay.

 A small picturesque seaside location halfway between Glenbeigh and Cahersiveen.
 It is just off the main Ring of Kerry Road.

 With a population of c1200, is one of the westernmost towns in Ireland and so one of the westernmost in Europe.

 Portmagee / Valentia

-Valentia Island, strictly speaking its not an island any more as it was connected to the mainland by bridge in 1971.
+Valentia Island, strictly speaking, is not an island anymore as it was connected to the mainland by a bridge in 1971.

-Only 12kms off shore from the Native Irish speaking village of Ballinskelligs lies the seventh century monastic settlement of Skellig Michael.
+Only 12 km offshore from the Native Irish-speaking village of Ballinskelligs lies the seventh-century monastic settlement of Skellig Michael.

 Derrynane / Caherdaniel